2-vector bundles

 Put differently, the presheaf of categories defined by Freed-Hopkins-Teleman extends to a presheaf of bicategories, and that presheaf is in fact a 2-stack.

 Next, we describe the relation between super line bundle gerbes and super 2-vector bundles.
 We consider the obvious inclusion

-of presheaves of bicategories, taking the single object to the trivially graded super algebra bundle $X \times k$, and considering super vector bundles as $(X \times k)$-$(X \times k)$-bimodule bundles.
+of presheaves of bicategories, taking the single object over a manifold $X$ to the trivially graded super algebra bundle $\underline{k}$ over $X$, and considering super vector bundles as $\underline{k}$-$\underline{k}$-bimodule bundles (they are implementing due to \cref{RemarkHHSemisimple}).
 This is fully faithful over each smooth manifold $X$.
 By functoriality of the plus construction, we obtain the following result.